DashReza7/math/README.md

 # math
-how to set "A" ,"B","C" between 7 other letters
+there are how many ways to set "A","B","C" between 7 other letters that : A<B & B<C